-If a lot, go for WordPress as you can tweak however your want.
+If a lot, go for WordPress as you can tweak it, however, your want.

 You can’t do much with Blogger blogs.
 They have limited flexibility.

-And not to mention, you have the full control over your WordPress sites whereas in Blogger platform, Google controls your site.
+And not to mention, you have full control over your WordPress sites whereas, in the Blogger platform, Google controls your site.
 That means if you violate any of its rules, they will delete it without even notifying you!

-But WordPress is well known for its regular updates, it is what makes WordPress the best content management system in the world.
-Within 4 to 5 years, hackers may not be able to hack the WordPress sites, as the WordPress developers are striving hard to make it super secure.
+But WordPress is well known for its regular updates, it is what makes WordPress the most secure content management system in the world.

-Tens of millions of sites are already using WordPress as their content management system (CMS).
-Not only because WordPress provides awesome features like great plugins, best SEO, super supporting system but also because even the non tech savvy people can find it easy to use.
+Not only because WordPress provides awesome features like great plugins, best SEO, and a super supporting system but also because even the non-tech-savvy people can find it easy to use.

-With more and more users using WordPress as their blogging platform, it’s very easy for WordPress CMS to beat its competition in the near future (especially from blogger platform).
-Most people are now realizing that, before making money blogging – it’s essential to invest money online.
+With more and more users using WordPress as their blogging platform, it’s very easy for WordPress CMS to beat its competition in the near future.
+Most people are now realizing that before making money blogging – it’s essential to invest money online.
 It’s why most bloggers are now migrating from blogger to WordPress platform, it’s indicating the importance of WordPress!

 Social media plays the key role

-The reality of the most successful blogs online is this: they use social media as their biggest asset, most successful bloggers spend quality time to reach out their targeted audience using social media sites like Facebook, twitter and G+ etc. Why social media becomes the futures of WordPress and successful blogging?
+The reality of the most successful blogs online is this: they use social media as their biggest asset, most successful bloggers spend quality time reaching out to their targeted audience using social media sites like Facebook, Twitter, etc. Why social media becomes the futures of WordPress and successful blogging?

-Unfortunately I never came across a Blogger blog that has great sharing options.
-But there are so many gorgeous looking tools and plugins available for WordPress sites to let your blog visitors share your blog content on social media sites without any hassle.
+Unfortunately, a Blogger blog doesn’t have that many social sharing options.
+On other hand, WordPress offers plenty of options to let your blog visitors share your blog content on social media sites without any hassle.

 Content marketing is the NEW king

-Without worrying about your readers, you simply can’t build a profitable blog or online business in 2018 or in near future.
-So focus on finding your target audience, CMS is what helps you to do whatever you want.
-With the help of greatest content management system like WordPress, it becomes a cakewalk for you to develop your content marketing strategy online.
+With the help of the greatest content management system like WordPress, it becomes a cakewalk for you to develop your content marketing strategy online.